bitcoin-api/bitcoin-api/README.md

 ## Roadmap

-* Currently adding BSC integration
+* Currently adding BSC integration (we will see if time allows for this)

-* Better documentation + easy build

 ## Demo Videos